 Brunch is what you make it.
 Whether you're stumbling out of bed to the nearest Waffle House for an All-Star Special or whipping up platters of yeasted waffles and cast iron fried chicken, this meal can be just about anything.

-If you're planning to play host to family and friends during late morning hours this holiday, we advise leaning into brunch's versatility and letting your guests build their own perfect plates.
+When you're planning to play host to family and friends on the weekends, we think it's best to lean into brunch's versatility and let your guests build their own perfect plates.
 And you can pull it off without looking like you're putting them to work by making the whole experience as beautiful as possible.
 How?
 Build your own brunch board.